PoisotLab/ms_network_prediction/manuscript.md

 extrapolation of data also need to be taken into account when estimating the uncertainty of a model's output [@Peters2004StrEco].

-### What is the spatial scale suitable for the prediction of species interactions?
+### What scales are suitable for the prediction of species interactions?

 As described above, we can use different trait-based proxies to predict potential interactions.
 The choice of such proxies should be theoretically